obuskid02/FINAL-PROJECT-SDG2/README.md

 ### ☁️ Deployment to Streamlit Cloud

-The application is configured for easy deployment to Streamlit Community Cloud.

-Commit Code to GitHub: Ensure your entire project, including requirements.txt, is pushed to a GitHub repository.

-Configure Secrets: Streamlit Cloud requires the API key to be set as a Secret.

-Navigate to your app settings on the Streamlit Cloud dashboard.
+The application is configured for easy deployment to Streamlit Community Cloud.Ensure your entire project, including requirements.txt, is pushed to a GitHub repository.
+Streamlit Cloud requires the API key to be set as a Secret.Navigate to your app settings on the Streamlit Cloud dashboard.
 Add a secret named GOOGLE_API_KEY with your actual key value in the TOML format:

-GOOGLE_API_KEY = "AIzaSy...your...key...here...XYZ"

-Note: The final project/pages/chatbot.py uses st.secrets["GOOGLE_API_KEY"] for deployment compatibility.

-Deploy: Select your repository and the main file (home.py) to deploy the app.
+GOOGLE_API_KEY = "AIzaSy...your...key...here...XYZ".
+The final project/pages/chatbot.py uses st.secrets["GOOGLE_API_KEY"] for deployment compatibility.
+Select your repository and the main file (home.py) to deploy the app.

 ### 📂 Project Structure

 final project/

 ├── .env                  # Local environment variables (ignored in Git) ├── home.py               # Main Streamlit app entry point ├── nav.py                # (Likely utility/navigation file)